 Despite the holding in Kendall-Brief and subsequent codification, recording a lis pendens in an easement dispute is an infrequently discussed and cited area of law.
 However, with the publication of Park 100 Investment Group II v.
 Ryan, it will be interesting to monitor the development of this aspect of the law.

-Simon Offord, Esq., is a California real estate attorney with The Law Office of Peter N. Brewer, in Palo Alto, California.
+Simon Offord, Esq., is a California real estate attorney with Brewer Offord & Pedersen LLP, in Palo Alto, California.
 The firm serves the legal needs of homeowners, real estate and mortgage brokers, agents, title companies, developers, investors, and other real estate professionals and their clients.
 Mr. Offord and his firm also represent clients in debt collection, creditor representation in bankruptcy proceedings, breach of contract matters, and other litigation and transactional work.
 The firm’s clients include homeowners, brokers and lenders, and other real estate professionals throughout Northern California.
-Peter N. Brewer and Julia Wei also contributed to this article.
+Peter N. Brewer also contributed to this article.